-Or, if you really want to avoid building your own desktop, you could get the CyberPowerPC GXIVR8020A5 which is only $30 more than the SkyTech ArchAngel but comes with WAYYYYYYYYY more power.
+Or, if you really want to avoid building your own desktop, you could get the CyberPowerPC GXIVR8020A5 which is only $30 more (as of the most recent update – early 2019) than the SkyTech ArchAngel but comes with WAYYYYYYYYY more power.
 It comes with an i5 8400, an RX 580 graphics card, 8GB of DDR4 RAM, 1TB of storage, and everything else you would expect out of a prebuilt desktop like a mouse + keyboard.

 At the end of the day, The SkyTech ArchAngel just isn’t worth the price anymore.
 The extremely dated CPU is readily outperformed by modern processors and if you want to upgrade you’re almost just better off starting from scratch again.
 So, save yourself the hassle and just buy something more modern and updated.

 It does have its merits, and if you’re currently running one there’s probably not a huge reason to upgrade.
 There’s just no reason to be buying one this far into 2018 (or even back in 2017 if we’re being totally honest)